smsheehan/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:

    ** Math and reading scores by grade
+   Removal of the ninth-grade scores for THS does not affect any of the other shcools grades in any way.
+It also does not affect the 10th, 11th, or 12th grade scores for THS.
+However, removal of the THS 9th grade scores does affect the district 9th grade averages.
+District 9th grade reading average goes from 82.51 to 82.43 and district 9th grade math average goes from 80.35 to 80.12.

    ** Scores by school spending
    original scores by school spending